Audience Segmentation in Digital Marketing

 They segment.

-They speak to smaller groups more clearly.
+They speak to smaller groups, more clearly.

-They build deeper trust, faster.
+They build trust, faster.

 And they grow bigger by thinking smaller first.